anortham/sherpa/README.md

 - If missing, run `bun run setup` to reinstall

 ### AI Not Following Workflow
-- Remind Claude to use the `next` tool regularly
+- Remind Claude to use the `next` tool regularly - Sherpa will celebrate this!
-- The server instructions provide positive reinforcement
+- The behavioral adoption system provides positive reinforcement automatically
-- Consider adjusting workflow suggestions to be more specific
+- Consider adjusting workflow suggestions to be more specific and encouraging
+- Check if celebrations and progress tracking are motivating consistent tool usage

 ### Debugging Issues
 - View real-time logs: `bun run logs`